 Health Care Provision

 The Medical Centre consists of a team of four nurses managed by the Head School Nurse, Kate Scott, who cover the medical centre 24 hours a day 7 days a week.
-There is also an appointment chaperone, the School Medical Officer, Dr J Tankel, an Assistant GP, an educational psychologist, a visiting physiotherapist and two counsellors.
+There is also an appointment chaperone, the School Medical Officer Dr J Tankel, an Assistant GP, a chartered psychologist, a visiting physiotherapist and a school counsellor.
 The Medical Centre Team aims to provide a friendly and confidential environment, where students can come to talk freely and seek advice and support.
 Health promotion is paramount ensuring the students are well informed to make good lifestyle choices.
-Alexander Technique lessons are also provided in School one day a week on a group basis and all students are encouraged to attend regular sessions.
+Alexander Technique lessons are also provided in School one day a week on a group and/or one to one basis and all students are encouraged to attend regular sessions.
 The aim of this is to learn methods of preventing muscular-skeletal problems occurring.

 We run a system for Victoria House students whereby Sixth Form students volunteer to be the "guardian angel" of one of the younger students.
 The guardian angels tend to take their charges out into town from time to time if they want to go shopping, buy them small treats, look after them if they are homesick and just generally look out for them around school and make sure they are OK.
 This has been a really successful scheme which we have been running for many years.
 Both the younger and the older students really appreciate the chance to develop these relationships.